-4.1 Assessment tools
+4.2 Assessment tools

-Trainees must be encouraged to adopt systematic and consistent approaches to the evaluation of security conditions and vulnerabilities.
-Seafarers with designated security duties may be called upon to assist in these evaluations.
-The use of checklists to perform assessments of security in day-to-day operations should therefore be discussed, noting the inclusion of categories such as the following:
+Trainees in the Ship Security Officer course must be encouraged to adopt systematic and consistent approaches to the evaluation of security conditions and vulnerabilities.
+The focus of the Ship Security Officer in this regard will be more operational and less detailed than that of the Company Security Officer.
+The use of checklists to perform assessments of security in day-to-day operations should be discussed, noting the inclusion of categories such as the following:

-- General layout of the ship. - ➤ Location of areas that should have restricted access, such as the bridge, engine-room, radio room, etc. - Location and function of each actual or potential access point to the ship. - Open deck arrangement including the height of the deck above water. - > Emergency and stand-by equipment available to maintain essential services. - Numerical strength, reliability, and security duties of the ship's crew. - Existing security and safety equipment for protecting the passengers and crew. - Existing agreements with private security companies for providing ship and waterside security services.

-Existing protective measures and procedures in practice, including inspection, control and monitoring equipment, personnel identification documents and communication, alarm, lighting, access control and other appropriate systems.
+- General layout of the ship. - ➤ Location of areas that should have restricted access, such as the bridge, engine-room, radio room, etc. - Location and function of each actual or potential access point to the ship. - Open deck arrangement including the height of the deck above water. - Emergency and stand-by equipment available to maintain essential services. - Numerical strength, reliability, and security duties of the ship's crew. - Existing security and safety equipment for protecting the passengers and crew. - Existing agreements with private security companies for providing ship and waterside security services. - Existing protective measures and procedures in practice, including inspection, control and monitoring equipment, personnel identification documents and communication, alarm, lighting, access control and other appropriate systems.

-4.2 On-scene security surveys
+4.3 On-scene security surveys